A library collection hosted by CPIR

 The State of Native Education: Facts for Parent Centers

 This brief shares key findings from the National Indian Education Study (NIES) report released in March 2017.
 It sheds light on the academic performance of American Indian and Alaska Nativestudents in reading and mathematics, as well as their exposure to Native culture in school and in the home.
 Parent Center staff will find important contextual information that can contribute to outreach initiatives with AI/AN parents and communities.
-[4-page brief, available in Word and PDF, 2017]
+[4-page brief, available in Word and PDF, Reviewed in 2024]

 The State of Native Education | in Word